methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-05-13-hp-bl490g7-esxi-5-1u1-no-adapters-found-during-install.md

 ---
   title: HP BL490G7 ESXi 5.1U1 - No adapters found During Install
   date: 2013-05-13 15:17:59
-excerpt: "So I was rebuilding some HP BL490G7 blades last week with VMware ESXi 5.1U1 and during the install it stopped with the message that there were not any..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 So I was rebuilding some HP BL490G7 blades last week with VMware ESXi 5.1U1 and during the install it stopped with the message that there were